LogtalkDotOrg/logtalk3/manuals/sources/devtools/linter.rst

 -  Suspicious calls (syntactically valid calls that are likely semantic errors; e.g. float comparisons using the standard arithmetic comparison operators)
--  Deprecated directives, predicates, control constructs, and flags
+-  Deprecated directives, predicates, arithmetic functions, control constructs, and flags
 -  References to unknown entities (objects, protocols, categories, or modules)
 -  Top-level shortcuts used as directives